 - 1. If a Zoning Administrator determines that a permit application is incomplete, they shall return the permit to the applicant and request more information. - 2.
-When an administrative permit is approved or denied, the Zoning Administrator shall within 3 days, post a copy of the permit in the Town Office until the expiration of 15 days from the date of the issuance of the permit and deliver a copy of the permit to the Listers of the Town of Peru. - 3.
-If a permit application is not acted upon by the Zoning Administrator in 30 days, the applicant shall post, on the 31st day, a true copy of the application prominently in the Peru Town Office for a period of 15 days, together with a notice that appeals may be filed with the Zoning Board of Adjustment, and, if no appeals are filed during 15 days after the applicant posts this notice, the permit shall be deemed to be issued on the 46th day after submission of the application to the Administrative Officer. - 4.
-Each issued Zoning Permit/approval shall require that the applicant post a notice of the permit, in a form prescribed by the Town of Peru within view from the public right-of-way most nearly adjacent to the subject property, until the time for appeals has passed as described in 24 V.S.A.
+When an administrative permit is approved or denied, the Zoning Administrator shall within 3 days, post a copy of the permit in the Town Office until the expiration of 15 days from the date of the issuance of the permit and deliver a copy of the permit to the

+Listers of the Town of Peru.

+- 3. If a permit application is not acted upon by the Zoning Administrator in 30 days, the applicant shall post, on the 31st day, a true copy of the application prominently in the Peru Town Office for a period of 15 days, together with a notice that appeals may be filed with the Zoning Board of Adjustment, and, if no appeals are filed during 15 days after the applicant posts this notice, the permit shall be deemed to be issued on the 46th day after submission of the application to the Administrative Officer. - 4.
+Each issued Zoning Permit/approval shall require that the applicant post a notice of the permit, in a form prescribed by the Town of Peru within view from the public right-ofway most nearly adjacent to the subject property, until the time for appeals has passed as described in 24 V.S.A.
 Section 4465 Failure to perform this requirement shall invalidate the permit and will be treated as a violation of these Regulations. - 5.
 Each issued Zoning Permit/approval shall contain a statement of the period of time within which an appeal may be taken. - 6.
 Within 30 days after a Zoning Permit/approval has been issued or within 30 days of the issuance of any notice of violation, the appropriate municipal official shall: - a) deliver the original or a legible copy of the Zoning Permit/approval or notice of violation, or a notice of municipal land use permit generally in the form set forth in subsection 24 VSA §1154(c) to the Town Clerk for recording as provided in §1154(a); and - b) file a copy of that municipal land use permit in the Town Office in a location where all municipal land use permits shall be kept. - 7.
 The Town Clerk may charge the applicant for the cost of the recording permits and other documents as required by law. - 8.
 It shall be unlawful to use or occupy, or permit the use or occupancy of any land or structure, or part thereof, Created, erected, changed, converted or wholly or partly altered or enlarged in its use or structure, after the effective date of these bylaws, within the Town of Peru, until a Certificate of Zoning Compliance is issued by the Administrative Officer, stating that the proposed use of the structure or land conforms to the requirements of the zoning regulations.

-421. Appeal of Administrative Officer Decisions:
+420. Appeal of Administrative Officer Decisions:

-- 1. An interested person, as defined in Section 4465 of the Act, may appeal any act or decision of the Administrative Officer to the Zoning Board of Adjustment within fifteen (15) days of such act or decision. - Notice of Appeal: A notice of appeal shall be sent to the Town of Peru and shall include: - The name and address of the person appealing
+An interested person, as defined in Section 4465 of the Act, may appeal any act or decision of the Administrative Officer to the Zoning Board of Adjustment within fifteen (15) days of such act or decision.
+For the purposes of these regulations, an interested person is: